ipedrazas/i2/README.md

 - `i2 apps`: Manage applications
 - `i2 containers`: Manage containers
 - `i2 cp`: Copy files to and from containers and VMs
+- `i2 config`: config i2

+These are the commands in the backlog:

 - `i2 logs`: Manage logs
 - `i2 backups`: Manage backups
 - `i2 certs`: Manage certificates
 - `i2 ssh`: Manage SSH keys and connections

 ## API Endpoints